-rem mod
+mod

-8 rem 5 = 3 $8 \mod 5 = 3$
+$8 \mod 5 = 3$

--8 rem 5 = -3 -8 mod 5 = 2
+-8 mod 5 = 2

-8 rem -5 = 3 $8 \mod -5 = -2$
+$8 \mod -5 = -2$

--8 rem -5 = -3 -8 mod -5 = -3
+-8 mod -5 = -3

 Table 6.6: Example of rem and mod operators.

 Coding styles in VHDL fall under the category of data-flow, behavioral and structural models.
 Exclusive use of process statements indicates a behavioral model.
 The use of concurrent, conditional and selective signal assignment indicate the use of a data-flow model.
 VHDL code describing more complex digital circuits will generally contain both features of all of these types of modeling.